James Naile: St. Louis Cardinals

-Naile became a free agent and signed with the St. Louis Cardinals organization after the 2021 season.

-The Cardinals promoted Naile to the major leagues on June 27, 2022.
+On November 18, 2021, Naile signed a minor league contract with the St. Louis Cardinals.
+The Cardinals promoted Naile to the major leagues for the first time on June 27, 2022.
 He made his MLB debut that night versus the Miami Marlins, pitching one scoreless inning of relief.
 He made seven total appearances for the Cardinals in his rookie campaign, posting a 5.00 ERA with five strikeouts in nine innings pitched.

 On February 8, 2023, Naile was designated for assignment by St. Louis following the acquisition of Anthony Misiewicz.
 On February 10, Naile cleared waivers and was sent outright to the Triple-A Memphis Redbirds.
+In 6 games with Memphis, Naile posted a 3-1 record and 2.50 ERA with 19 strikeouts.
+On May 5, his contract was selected to the active roster.
+In 10 major league contests for St. Louis, Naile struggled to an 8.80 ERA with 7 strikeouts across 15 1/3 innings of work.

+Kia Tigers

+On January 19, 2024, the Cardinals sold Naile's contract to the Kia Tigers of the KBO League.
+On August 24, Naile was struck in the face by a comebacker off the bat of Matt Davidson, and later diagnosed with a fractured jaw.
+He was temporarily replaced by Eric Stout.
+In 26 total starts for the Tigers, he compiled a 12–5 record and 2.53 ERA with 138 strikeouts across 149 1/3 innings pitched.
+With Kia, Naile won the 2024 Korean Series.

+On November 26, 2024, Naile re–signed with the Tigers on a $1.6 million contract.

 Personal life

 Naile grew up as a fan of the Cardinals.
 His mother died in 2018.